 But since we were language exchange partners, we had to constantly alternate between English and Korean.
 And I struggled a lot… With English.
 Even though I was pretty fluent in it.
 There was just something ‘off’ about the way I was talking, and my sentences felt awkward and unnatural.
-It was like the constant switching between the two languages was messing with mind somehow.
+It was like the constant switching between the two languages was messing with my mind somehow.
 It was a strange experience – disorienting, almost.
 There were moments where I felt as if I’d completely forgotten how to speak English.

 Let me explain.

-I had come to see Jamie as a big sister – a ‘姐姐’ (jie jie), an 언니 (Unni), and in both my native culture and the Korean culture, people are expected to talk to their ‘big sisters’ in a certain way.
+I had come to see Jenny as a big sister – a ‘姐姐’ (jie jie), an 언니 (Unni), and in both my native culture and the Korean culture, people are expected to talk to their ‘big sisters’ in a certain way.
 Our languages demand a certain level of deference that is hard to replicate with the English language.

 I think what happened was this: I kept trying to maintain the same level of ‘politeness’ even when I was speaking to her in English, which was pretty much impossible, and I came off sounding really stiff and unnatural because of it.

 I couldn’t bring myself to address her by her English name, either.
 It felt wrong to call my ‘big sister’ by her first name and I was never able to get past that, so when we were speaking in English I made sure to avoid addressing her directly.
 I’m not sure if she’s noticed it, but we’ve never talked about it.